GLOBAL MARKETS-Omicron vaccine warning triggers fresh global selloff

 There was plenty of data to digest too.

-Activity in China's services sector grew at a slightly slower pace in November, official data showed on Tuesday, as the sector took a hit from fresh lockdown measures as authorities raced to contain the latest outbreak.
+Activity in China's services sector grew at a slightly slower pace in November, official data showed on Tuesday, with the sector taking a hit from fresh lockdown measures as authorities raced to contain the latest outbreak.

 China's blue chip CSI 300 index .CSI300 closed 0.4% lower while Hong Kong's Hang Seng Index .HSI shed over 1.5% exacerbated by breach of a strong technical support level of 24,000 points, according to analysts. .SS

-A bounce in the euro continued though as strong consumer spending boosted Italian GDP data, a day after Germany's inflation rate hit its highest in decades at 6% year-on-year.
+The weaker dollar meant the euro was about to continue its bounce especially after euro zone inflation came in at 4.9%, by far the highest level since the euro's introduction more than two decades ago.

+Even when fast rising food and fuel prices were excluded it was it rose to 2.6%, well above expectations.

-Euro zone-wide figures are due shortly.
-The single currency EUR=EBS was last at $1.1350 well up from a near 17-month trough of $1.11864 last week when ECB policymakers signalled they still expected inflation to cool.
+The single currency EUR=EBS was last at $1.1350, well up from a near 17-month trough of $1.11864 last week when ECB policymakers signalled they still expected inflation to cool.

 Omicron worries though meant the yield on 10-year German Bunds -- regarded as one of the safest assets in the world -- dipped to its lowest in just over a week at -0.345% DE10YT=RR and was last down about 2 basis points on the day.